CivicVision/civicopendata/content/posts/govdata.md

 {{% viz data="govdata/formats" id="#govdata-formats" width="700" %}}

 Or let's take a look at the licences used by gov.data.
-The most used license is the us-pd which is the
+The most used license is the us-pd which is the \[U.S. Government Works license\](https://www.usa.gov/government-works).

+> usually prepared by officers or employees of the United States government as part of their official duties

 <div id="govdata-licenses"></div>